rpm-lab/rpm-lab.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the home page of the Robotics: Perception and Manipulation (RPM) Lab in the [College of Engineering](https://cse.umn.edu/) at the [University of Minnesota - Twin Cities]([http://www.physics.leidenuniv.nl](https://twin-cities.umn.edu/)).
+Welcome to the home page of the Robotics: Perception and Manipulation (RPM) Lab at the [University of Minnesota - Twin Cities](https://twin-cities.umn.edu/).

 We focus on addressing the fundamental question of “What should/does/can a physical object in our environment mean to a robot?” thus leading to the following research questions.
 - How can a robot perceive and reason about objects in the human environment?